 The Frequency Response graph shows the sound pressure level in dB over frequency, either absolute or relative to a selected reference receiver.
 For the latter the reference receiver must be defined by a LMB click on the corresponding receiver icon in the Frequency Response window.
 The graph is changed back to absolute levels by another click on the reference receiver.
-The graph depends on the TYPE selection in the Mapping Parameters bar.
+Frequency response curves can also be set invisible.
+Right-click on the receiver icon in the upper right of the Frequency Response window to hide the receiver.
+Right click again to make the curve visible again.

-Figure 3.10 - Absolute direct SPL frequency response at three receiver positions
+Figure 3.11 - Absolute direct SPL frequency response at three receiver positions

-Figure 3.11 - Relative direct SPL frequency response with receiver number 1 as reference
+Figure 3.12 - Relative direct SPL frequency response with receiver number 1 as reference